focused-labs/ai-custom-chatbot-data-pipeline/README.md

 ## FAQ

+- If you run into a *`Rate Limit Error`*, you need to make sure your [OpenAI account](https://platform.openai.com/account/billing/overview) has credit available.
 - If you run into a *`*PermissionError: [Errno 13] Permission denied:*`* then make sure you are running your app with Python3
 - If you run into a *`*MaxRetryError...Caused by SSLError*`* when you are uploading your data to the vector database,